psshri/KodeKloudCKSchallenges/CHALLENGE 1/solution.md

 *I did not have any knowledge on Aquasec Trivy prior to this lab, but I was still able to complete the task.
 I was able to do so with just some curiosity and common commands, let me show you how.*

-When you click on the *Images* icon, there you will get a hint *Use 'trivy' to find the image with the least number of 'CRITICAL' vulnerability*
+When you click on the *Images* icon (in CKS challenge lab), there you will get a hint *Use 'trivy' to find the image with the least number of 'CRITICAL' vulnerability*

 Simply run 'trivy' command and observe the output